dpc10ster/RJafrocBook/docs/07-sources-variability-auc.md

 (\#eq:sourcesVariabilityVar-bs)
 \end{equation}

 The right hand side is the traditional definition of (unbiased) variance.
 The dot represents the average over the *replaced index*.
 Of course, running the website code 200 times and recording the outputs is not a productive use of time.
-The following code implements two methods for estimating AUC, the empirical AUC, described in Chapter \@ref(empiricalAUC) and the binormal model estimate of AUC, described in Chapter \@ref(BinormalModel).
+The following code implements two methods for estimating AUC, the empirical AUC, described in Chapter \@ref(empirical-auc) and the binormal model estimate of AUC, described in Chapter \@ref(BinormalModel).

 ### Demonstration of the bootstrap method
 To minimize clutter, several `R` functions are not shown, but they are compiled.
 To display them `clone` or 'fork' the book repository and look at the `Rmd` file corresponding to this output and the sourced `R` files listed below: